jlyonsmith/obj-c-to-swift-conversion/content/Typedef.md

 ```

 In Objective-C the enumerations will be available under their old names, as Swift bridges them as the enum name prefixed by the enum type name.

+The _raw value_ of the Swift enumeration is exposed to Objective-C, but only integer and floating point types can be used.